Metaphors We Live By and the Frames That Govern AI

 The AI Language Trap

 AI is full of metaphors that have hardened into product language.
 A model is trained.
 It learns.
 It remembers.
 It reasons.
 It hallucinates.
 It has a context window.
 It acts as an agent.
 It aligns with human values.
 It serves as a companion.
 It uses tools.
 It retrieves knowledge.
-Each term imports a human, animal, educational, psychological, bureaucratic, or mechanical frame.
+Each term imports a human, educational, psychological, bureaucratic, or mechanical frame.

 Some of these metaphors are useful engineering shorthand.
 The problem begins when shorthand becomes authority.
 Calling a system an agent can make delegation feel natural before accountability has been assigned.
 Calling stored user data memory can make retention feel like intimacy rather than surveillance.
 Calling statistical error hallucination can make a defect sound like an almost-human mental event.
 Calling optimization alignment can make a technical training process sound like moral agreement.

 The point is not to ban metaphor.
 There is no clean nonmetaphorical vocabulary waiting outside language.
 The point is to audit metaphors for the permissions they create.
 What does this term make easier to sell?
 What duty does it blur?
 What labor does it hide?
 What risk does it soften?
 What human role does it borrow prestige from?
+A disciplined deployment pairs the metaphor with a literal control description: an agent is software with delegated permissions, memory is retained data or profile state, learning is statistical updating or training, hallucination is unsupported output, alignment is specified behavior under evaluation and governance, and a companion is a simulated relationship product rather than mutual care.

 This is especially important for AI companions and workplace copilots.
 A companion frame asks users to expect continuity, recognition, loyalty, and care.
 A copilot frame asks users to expect assistance under human command.
 An oracle frame asks users to expect answers.
 A tool frame asks users to expect control.
 A platform may switch among these frames whenever convenient, claiming intimacy for adoption, toolhood for liability, and intelligence for valuation.